PRodriguez19/Intro-to-shell/schedule/README.md

 ## Tuesday, February 7th

 We will be switching to another github repository.
-This website will become available shortly.
+This website will become available on Monday, February 6th.

 ***